thoughtbot/bitters/CONTRIBUTING.md

     If you don't have it, you can download it [here](https://nodejs.org/).

-1. Next up, `cd` in to bitters and run `npm install`.
+1. Next up, `cd` in to Bitters and run `npm install`:

     ```bash
     $ cd bitters
     $ npm install
     ```

-    Then Run the gulp build command.
+    Then run the gulp build command:

     ```bash
     $ gulp
     ```

-    This will have gulp compile the stylesheets from `core/` and link them to a test page so you can preview your changes!!
+    This will have gulp compile the stylesheets from `core/` and link them to a test page so you can preview your changes!

 1. Squash your commits into a single one (more on that [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html)).